 A. Yes, if you have worn dentures for years, you can upgrade your prosthetic.
 This is an ideal way to do so, because it gives you some of the stability you can expect from dental implants without the need for a drawn out procedure.

 Q. Does this procedure hurt?

 A. No, when you visit our office, we will provide you with any necessary sedation.
-At Premier Dental of Quincy and Milton, we understand that dental procedures can be intimidating, and we will take steps to ensure that you remain comfortable and relaxed during the appointment.
+At Core Dental Group and Implants Center, we understand that dental procedures can be intimidating, and we will take steps to ensure that you remain comfortable and relaxed during the appointment.